ibm-cloud-docs/cloud-object-storage/basics/abort-mpu.md

 # Cleaning up incomplete multipart uploads
 {: #lifecycle-cleanup-mpu}

-This lifecyle rule stops any multipart uploads if the uploads are not completed a defined number of days after initiation.
+This lifecycle rule stops any multipart uploads if the uploads are not completed within a defined number of days after initiation.
 {: shortdesc}

 You can set lifecycle rules for objects by using the web console, REST API, and third-party tools that are integrated with {{site.data.keyword.cos_full_notm}}.

 * A new rule can be added to a new or existing bucket at any time.
 * An existing rule can be modified or disabled.

+These incomplete uploads do not appear in the console, but the uploaded parts continue to accrue usage and billing charges.
+Setting up lifecycle rules to automatically delete incomplete uploads is the user's responsibility.

 ## Attributes of expiration rules
 {: #expiry-rules-attributes}